 Solaris Significantly Expands Warintza East Discovery in Continued Extensional Drilling

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Solaris Resources Inc. (TSX: SLS; OTCQB: SLSSF) (“Solaris” or “the Company”) is pleased to report assay results from a series of holes aimed at growing mineral resources at the Warintza East discovery within its Warintza Project (“Warintza” or “the Project”) in southeastern Ecuador.
+VANCOUVER, British Columbia, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Solaris Resources Inc. SLSSLSSF ("Solaris" or "the Company") is pleased to report assay results from a series of holes aimed at growing mineral resources at the Warintza East discovery within its Warintza Project ("Warintza" or "the Project") in southeastern Ecuador.
 Highlights are listed below, with a corresponding image in Figure 1 and results in Tables 1-2.

 Highlights